Geospatial Index and Query

 The Aerospike geospatial feature relies on these technologies:

 The S2 Geometry Library is a spherical geometry library, very useful for manipulating regions on a sphere (commonly on Earth) and indexing geographic data.
-Also, review the S2 blog for details on S2, Hilbert Curve, and Geospatial mapping.
+The S2 blog provides more details about S2, Hilbert Curve, and geospatial mapping.

 See these Aerospike examples.